slapdau/apple-pascal-time/README.md

 However the P-machine internals were documented, so I came up with an external assembly procedure that read the system registers, and walked the procedure call dynamic links back to the head of the call stack.

 It was very interesting, and took a long time to get right.
 Then I discovered a book that explained how to use the `$U-` compiler option (*Advanced UCSD Pascal Programming Techniques* by Willner and Demchack, Prentice-Hall, 1985).
 Doing things this way only took an hour or so to implement.

 More information about the `$U-` compiler option can be found on Neil Parker's page [Undocumented Secrets of Apple Pascal][1].

 ## Source Catalogue

-* **`STDMACRO.TEXT`** -- A collection of useful assembly language macros from appendix 3D of the Apple Pascal 1.3 manual.
-* **`SYSSTUFF.TEXT`** -- A unit for reading the Pascal system global variables.
-  Relies on an assembly routine in `SYSTU.ASM.TEXT`.
-* **`SYSSTU.ASM.TEXT`** -- An assembly routine for locating the global variables of the Pascal runtime system.
-Operates by walking the dynamic stack frames up to the top looking for the procedure at lexical level -1.
-  Positively fascinating.
-But using the `$U-` compiler option is a much better solution.
-See `STARTUP.TEXT`.
-* **`USERDRIVER.TEXT`** -- The sample device driver, more or less, from appendix A of the Apple Pascal 1.3 Device Support Tools documentation.
-* **`CLKUNIT.TEXT`** -- A unit driver that implements reading the IIgs clock as a `UNITREAD` call.
-* **`CLKUNIT.DATA`** -- `SYSTEM.ATTACH` data for `CLKUNIT.TEXT`.
-* **`CLOCKSTUFF.TEXT`** -- A Pascal unit that provides the necessary type definitions for calling the clock unit, and provides a skeleton routine that hides the `UNITREAD` call.
-* **`READTIME.TEXT`** -- A sample application that uses `CLOCKSTUFF.TEXT`.
-* **`OLDSTART.TEXT`** -- The original version of a system startup application that would read the system RTC, and update the Pascal system date automatically.
-Uses `SYSSTUFF.TEXT` and `CLOCKSTUFF.TEXT`.
 * **`THUNDER.TEXT`** -- A Thunderclock Plus clock card reading routine.
 Tests for the card in the same way that the ProDOS loader does, by looking for signature bytes in the ROM.
 The reading routine is based on code from the user manual that